sushmarchandran/iter8/samples/codeengine/README.md

 kustomize build $ITER8INSTALL/core | kubectl -n iter8-system apply -f -
 ```

 ### Create a configmap so the kubeconfig of the code engine cluster is accessible to minikube.
-Get
 ```
 $ITER8/samples/codeengine/create-cm.sh <CODE ENGINE KUBECONFIG>
 ```